uho/ESP32forthStation/README.md

 ### Contact

-If you have any questions and issues regarding this project please contact me.
+If you have any questions or issues regarding this project please contact me.

 Ulrich Hoffmann uho@xlerb.de